IFE-Fiware/data-provider/documents/deployment_guide/README.md

 `helm install data-provider . `

-After starting the deployment synchronization process, the expected namespace will be created.
+After starting the deployment synchronization process, the expected applications in ArgoCD will be created.

+### Verification of deployment

 Initially, the status observed e.g. in ArgoCD will indicate the creation of new pods: